kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 ```
 {% endif %}

-If that doesn't work, don't worry, read on for me ways to claim your throne ...
+If that doesn't work, don't worry, read on for more ways to claim your throne ...

 <a name="PayManually"/>
 ### Pay by Sending a Manual Payment